TehShrike/pickering-majority-text-revelation/revelation.md

 # The third seal

 And when He opened the third seal I heard the third living being saying, “Come!”
-And I looked and, wow, a black horse!
+And I looked and, behold, a black horse!
 And he who sat on it had a pair of scales in his hand.
 And I heard a voice in the midst of the four living beings saying: “A ‘quart’ of wheat for a denarius and three ‘quarts’ of barley for a denarius; but do not harm the olive oil and the wine.”

 # The fourth seal

 And when He opened the fourth seal I heard a voice from the fourth living being saying, “Come!”
-And I looked and, wow, a sickly pale horse!
+And I looked and, behold, a sickly pale horse!
 And as for the one sitting upon it, his name is Death, and Hades follows with him.
 And authority was given to him over a fourth of the earth, to kill by sword and by famine and by death, also by the wild animals of the earth.

 # The fifth seal